AxonIQ/reference-guide/extensions/jobrunrpro.md

         .build();
 ```

-You probably want to use some form of dependency injection instead or creating a new deadline manager each time you need one.
+You probably want to use some form of dependency injection instead of creating a new deadline manager each time you need one.